Pepe Martí: 2023

-FIA Formula 3
+FIA Formula 3 Championship

 2022

 After testing for the team in 2021 post-season, Martí made the step up to the FIA Formula 3 Championship in 2022 with Campos Racing.
-Martí had a disappointing season, but in Imola during the feature race, he made a strategy gamble to stay on the wets on a drying track, and led the race for a number of laps before pitting for slicks.
+Martí had a disappointing season, but had a promising debut with a drive from 20th to 13th in the feature race.
+In the Imola feature race, he made a strategy gamble to stay on the wets on a drying track, and led the race for a number of laps before pitting for slicks.
 He finished the race in 15th.
-He scored his first points finish in the final round at Monza in the Sprint Race, where he finished 9th.
+He scored his first points finish in the final round at Monza in the sprint race, where he finished ninth after starting third.
 He ended the season 26th in the standings with 2 points, ahead of teammate Hunter Yeany but far from other teammate and fellow countryman David Vidales.
 At the end of the season, Martí took part in the post-season test, remaining with Campos.